A30 Designated Funds

-A further £10 million is being invested to enhance the visual landscape, support the cultural heritage of Chacewater and Zelah, improve water quality and flood resilience and support the biodiversity of the surrounding area.
+We’ve also been exploring how we can enhance the visual landscape, support cultural heritage and improve the biodiversity of the surrounding area.

-We’ve been developing an environmental work programme along the A30 in Cornwall called ‘Keyn Glas’.
-The programme will protect and enhance the landscape, water, soil, air, biodiversity, and the historic environment.
-Our projects span four topic area.
+We’ve carried out the design work and some construction for an environmental work programme along the A30 in Cornwall called ‘Keyn Glas’.
+As part of this programme, we worked closely with local stakeholders to identify opportunities to protect and enhance the landscape, water, soil, air, biodiversity, and the historic environment.

-As part of our landscape projects, we’ve been creating some ‘green ribs’ which extend out from the A30 to connect core habitat areas and achieve continuous landscape corridors.
-This includes developing strategies to reinforce and connect existing habitat, reinstating historic field patterns, creating new habitat areas, improving the extent and quality of existing pollinator zones and transitioning woodland to adapt to climate change conditions.
+As part of our landscape projects, we’ve created some ‘green ribs’ which extend out from the A30.
+These aim to connect core habitat areas and achieve continuous landscape corridors.

 - Ladock to Gwills